tomy2105/KnowledgeNotes/cloud/google.md

 #### Dataflow

-Fully managed service for transforming and enriching data, stream and batch modes based on **Apache Beam**.
+Fully managed service for reliable, **exactly-once**, **low-latency** transforming and enriching of data before it is loaded into a data warehouse, stream and batch modes based on **Apache Beam**.

 Supports fast, simplified pipeline development via expressive SQL, Java and Python APIs in the Apache Beam SDK, provides a rich set of windowing and session analysis primitives, as well as an ecosystem of source and sync connectors.

 Also tightly coupled with other GCP services, can set up priority alerts and notifications to monitor our pipeline and the quality of data coming in (Pub/Sub, Datastore, Apache Avro, Apache Kafka) and out (BigQuery, AI platform, Bigtable).

-Charged per second job takes to complete.
+Can do both batch and live (real-time) processing and is charged per second job takes to complete.

 More info [here](https://cloud.google.com/dataflow/docs/) and [sketchnote](https://thecloudgirl.dev/dataflow.html).

 #### Datastream